simgrid/simgrid/examples/README.rst

           - the end of any actor: :cpp:member:`simgrid::s4u::Actor::on_termination()`
           - the destruction of any actor: :cpp:member:`simgrid::s4u::Actor::on_destruction()`

+       .. example-tab:: examples/c/actor-exiting/actor-exiting.c

+          This example shows how to attach a callback to the end of a specific actor with :cpp:func:`sg_actor_on_exit()`.

   - **Kill actors:**
     Actors can forcefully stop other actors.

     .. tabs::

        .. example-tab:: examples/s4u/actor-kill/s4u-actor-kill.cpp

           See also :cpp:func:`void simgrid::s4u::Actor::kill(void)`, :cpp:func:`void simgrid::s4u::Actor::kill_all()`,
           :cpp:func:`simgrid::s4u::this_actor::exit`, :cpp:func:`simgrid::s4u::this_actor::on_exit`.